pearu/callseq/README.md

 ```

 that will restore the application source code to the original state
-(modulo the possible modifications from development).
+(modulo the possible modifications introduced from software
+development steps).